 The freight shipping industry is saturated with many shipping terms that are sometimes confusing even to experienced shippers.
 One such term is the FOB acronym, which stands for free (or freight) on board.
 It is a widely used term in the industry, however, not everyone knows the accurate meaning and definition.
 A lack of understanding of certain industry abbreviations or terms can cost you time and money.
 FOB is one of the rarely recognized terms in freight shipping, yet is still important.

-What is FOB in shipping?
+What is FOB stand for in shipping?
 FOB definition

 FOB is an international term that designated the liability for the goods being transported.
 Basically, FOB marks who handles the payments and responsibility for freight.
 FOB’s meaning usually comes to two interpretations, which makes it even more confusing.
 There are two ways of understanding FOB: free on board and freight on board.
 Both definitions have the same meanings, though it is recommended to use free onboard since freight on board is not a widely used term.